Idrimi: Idrimi tablet 2

-Idrimi as a comparative character to Biblical characters
+Comparisons to Biblical characters

+Number Seven

-Assyriologist A. Leo Oppenheim saw parallels between Idrimi and King David of Judah.
+Assyriologist Adolf Oppenheim saw parallels between Idrimi and King David of Judah.
 Idrimi stayed for seven years among Hapiru warriors.
 After seven years, the god Addu or Teshub became favorable to him and he started building ships.
 The king Barattarna was hostile to him for seven years.
 In the seventh year Idrimi launched negotiations with Barattarna.
 He also gathered spoils from seven Hittite cities and built his own palace.
 David had a similar pattern with the number seven too.
 He was the youngest of seven sons of Jesse.
 He stayed seven years in Hebron before conquering a Jebusite fortress outside of Jerusalem and renaming it the "City of David."
 He also offered the elders of Judah gifts from spoils won during the raid, while Idrimi raided the seven Hittite towns and gave those spoils to his allies as mentioned in his inscription.

+Style of literature

 Oppenheim also commented on similar stories of Joseph with his brothers, as those of David, claiming Idrimi's narrative is different from the content and style of Mesopotamian literature, but Jacob Lauinger considers it as part of a Mesopotamian pseudo-autobiography (called narû-literature).

 For Edward Greenstein, the story of Idrimi was similar to the Biblical stories of Jacob, Joseph, Moses, Jephthah, and Nehemiah.
 All five Biblical figures and Idrimi were exiles in their younger days, undertook journeys to discover the divine will, and attributed their success in maintaining the well-being of their people to divine intervention.
 Christopher Woods (2020) comments on parallels, along with these five characters, to David and the Egyptian story of Sinuhe.